DISCLOSURE 102-46: DEFINING REPORT CONTENT AND TOPIC BOUNDARIES

 The key findings of the materiality analysis are as follows:

-- The results largely confirmed the findings from the previous analysis.
+- The results largely confirmed the findings of the previous analysis.

-- Overall, stakeholders are more inclined to give importance to all sustainability topics compared to 2015 and 2013.
-For external stakeholders the importance of “Local Communities” as a material sustainability topic has lost significance.
+- All in all, stakeholders are more inclined to give importance to all sustainability topics than in 2015 and 2013.
+For external stakeholders, the importance of “Local Communities” as a material sustainability topic has lost significance.
 However, Sika staff confirmed its importance for a local approach.

-- Product related topics like sustainable solutions, quality, reliability, safe-to-use, and innovation are leading the field in terms of stakeholder perception.
-Circular Economy is a new topic which came up.
+- Product-related topics, such as sustainable solutions, quality, reliability, safe-to-use, and innovation, lead the field in terms of stakeholder perception.
+Circular Economy emerged as a new topic.

-- Sika Group Management and Sika employees tend to be more demanding with regards to topics considered to be material.
+- Sika Group Management and Sika staff tend to be more demanding with regard to topics considered to be material.
 This applies especially to social and economic topics.

-- Customer are prone to put emphasis on product-related topics.
-The automotive industry in particular, tends to prioritize environmental issues.
-Megatrends in vehicle manufacturing and environmental regulations demand to reduce emissions, lead to a requirement for high-strength bonding systems that produce lighter, stronger, safer, quieter, and greener vehicles, all of which can be achieved with the aid of Sika products.
+- Customers typically emphasize product-related topics.
+The automotive industry, in particular, tends to prioritize environmental issues.
+The megatrends in vehicle manufacturing and sustainability necessitate a reduction in emissions, fueling the demand for high-strength bonding systems that produce lighter, stronger, safer, quieter, and greener vehicles – all of which can be achieved with the aid of Sika products.

-Regular engagement with stakeholders helps Sika to identify, understand, prioritizeand communicate how the company is addressing the most material areas to the business.
+Regular engagement with its stakeholders helps Sika to identify, understand, prioritize and communicate how the company is addressing the most material areas.

-The report takes into account all significant impacts of Sika along its value chain.
-The reporting processes ensure that the data collected includes the results from all entities with significant impacts regarding material topics.
+The report considers all significant impacts of Sika along its value chain.
+The reporting processes ensure that the data collected include the results from all entities with significant impacts in terms of the material topics.